Friday, September 29, 2023

 Concluding Remarks

-Proper risk management standards allow CEOs who are aware of possible dangers and prepare properly to avoid serious disruption.
-A wise leader must be able to anticipate and prepare for every eventuality, from natural disasters to cyberattacks and supply chain bottlenecks.
+Good implementation of correct standards for managing hazards allow CEOs, who have knowledge about possible dangers and adequate preparation to avoid serious interference.
+A wise leader must be able to anticipate and prepare for every eventuality, from natural disasters to cyber-attacks and supply chain bottlenecks.

 LEAVE A REPLY